A Fool's Hope

 Repair how?
 Fight how?
 Well ... what do you bring to the table?
 Where are you located?
 Who are you?
 What are your abilities and resources?

 I like operational principles because they can be applied generally to a wide range of people with a wide variety of circumstances and skills and abilities.
 Some have cash.
 Some have the privileges and access that supremacy affords.
 Some have strategic proximity to the levers of power.
 Some are big and tough.
 Some have reputation in the community.
 Some are sharp-tongued and quick-witted.
 Some know the law.
 Some know business.
 Some know finance.
 Some have property.
 Some have intuition.
 Use what you've got.
-Make easier for those who have it hard, make it harder for those who make it easy for themselves on the backs of others.
+Make life easier for those who have it hard, make life harder for those who make it easy for themselves on the backs of others.

-Find people for whom it is hard and make it easier.
-Find people for whom it is easy and make it harder.
 I don't think there's a more defiant act than that, or a more hopeful one.

 Hope does something very foolish: It sees things as they are and doesn't look away; it pays the cost of awareness.
-It believes that things can be better and then it fights to make it so, and pays the costs of the fight.
+It believes that reality can be better tomorrow than it is today, and then it fights to make it so, and pays the costs of the fight.
 It removes the burden from the shoulders of those overburdened and puts it back on the shoulders of those fascist hypocrites who hope to profit from our communities without lifting a finger.
 Hope raises the cost of supremacy and its many sabotages of our natural human systems.
 Hope repairs in the face of those who distain all maintenance and sustainability.
 Hope fights those who hope to enact violence without bloodying themselves.
 And so hope is, in the face of Nazis and christians and Republicans and every sort of supremacist fascist, a defiant act.

 Let's go out there and be hopeful people.